La Marque High School: Dress code

 As of July 1, 2016, La Marque High has no standardized dress policy since it now follows the TCISD school dress policy.

 During the late 2000s through the closure of LMISD, the school had a dress code in which students were permitted to wear solid-colored or striped golf shirts that did not have the colors red and black.
 Allowed styles of trousers were navy, khaki, and denim.

 Athletics

 From 1993 to 2010 the American football team entered into nine Texas championships.
 Beginning in 1993, the team played in 6 straight championship games having won the championship game three consecutive times in 1995, 1996 and 1997.
 Two more championships were added in 2003 and 2006.
 Prior to 2016 its last championship game was in 2010.
 Mike Jackson served as the head coach of the football team up until the closure of LMISD.
 Once the school came into possession of the TCISD, the position of football head coach became vacant as all teaching positions were cleared of their employees but jobs have been filled and the football head coach position is now filled by Shone Evans; employees who wished to continue were required to re-apply for the jobs.

 Feeder patterns

-La Marque Primary School, Hayley Elementary School, Sims Elementary School, and La Marque Middle School are the zoned feeder schools.
+Hayley Elementary School, Sims Elementary School, and Sarah Giles Middle School are the zoned feeder schools.